-Environmental issues considered by Congress tend to fall into several major categories: (1) funding issues - whether funding levels are adequate and/or focused on appropriate priorities; in light of the current federal budget deficit, reductions in the budget request for EPA and other programs will present difficult choices, and questions about the adequacy of funding levels will continue to be debated in such areas as water quality infrastructure and Superfund cleanup; (2) expanding, renewing, or refocusing existing environmental policies or programs - consideration of proposals that would refocus air quality requirements in the current Congress, for example; (3) environmental issues that are important elements of other major areas of concern; for example, the issue of streamlining environmental reviews in energy and transportation reauthorization legislation, and other environmental provisions in comprehensive energy bills, or including environmental issues in defense authorization or appropriations; and (4) terrorism and infrastructure protection in areas such as water infrastructure and chemical facilities.
+Environmental issues considered by Congress tend to fall into several major categories: (1) funding issues - whether funding levels are adequate and/or focused on appropriate priorities; in light of the current federal budget deficit, reductions in the budget request for EPA and other programs will present difficult choices, and questions about the adequacy of funding levels will continue to be debated in such areas as water quality infrastructure and Superfund cleanup; (2) expanding, renewing, or refocusing existing environmental policies or programs - consideration of proposals that would refocus air quality requirements in the current Congress, for example; (3) environmental issues that are important elements of other major areas of concern; for example, the issue of streamlining environmental provisions in comprehensive energy bills, or including environmental issues in defense authorization or appropriations; and (4) terrorism and infrastructure protection in areas such as water infrastructure and chemical facilities.

-In the 109th Congress, early action occurred on S. 131, Clear Skies legislation, originally scheduled for markup in February but rescheduled several times for dates in March, due to the highly contentious nature of the debate over whether clean air regulation would be improved or weakened by the bill.
+In the 109th Congress, early action occurred on S. 131, Clear Skies legislation, originally scheduled for markup in February but rescheduled several times for dates in March, due to the contentious nature of the debate over whether clean air regulation would be improved or weakened by the bill.
 Another aspect of the bill over which there were divisions in the Senate Environment and Public Works Committee - and in Congress generally - was whether carbon dioxide, the major greenhouse gas contributing to climate change, should be regulated in this legislation.
 Markup occurred on March 9, but the bill failed on a tie vote in committee, which prevented it from being reported to the floor.
+Debate on a number of environmental issues was central to the passage of House and Senate versions of the omnibus energy legislation, H.R.
+6, and several of these issues remain to be resolved, as discussed below in the section on energy and environment.